aruba/central-python-workflows/rest-api-python-scripts/central_lib/README.md

 **Please Note: Providing Aruba Central details via JSON file in production may be vulnerable to security attack.
 Extend "ArubaCentralBase" class and implement your token management mechanism for secure token management.**

-b.
-Create instance of `ArubaCentralBase` class by initializing the required variables.
+2. Create instance of `ArubaCentralBase` class by initializing the required variables.

 ```python
     # Import Aruba Central Library